bhosalepradeep04/Kafka-poc/README.md

 SDK used for kafka operations: Confluent.Kafka.

 ### Current state
-Added base setup along with core implementation.
+Implemented producer and consumer clients along with core services to communicate with a topic in a local kafka cluster.
 <br/>
 Pending work:
-1. Client implementation: Producer, Consumer
+1. Configurations for local kafka cluster brokers.
-2. Common project implementation: Logger, Configuration
+2. Unit test cases for code coverage
 3. Infra: Docker image to work with local

 ### Infra